Tigress (DC Comics)

-An original incarnation of Tigress called Tabitha Galavan appeared in the live-action series Gotham, portrayed by Jessica Lucas.
-Additionally, the Paula Brooks incarnation of Tigress appeared in the live-action DC Universe / The CW series Stargirl, portrayed by Joy Osmanski.
+An original incarnation of Tigress called Tabitha Galavan appeared in the live-action series Gotham (2014–2019), portrayed by Jessica Lucas.
+Additionally, the Paula Brooks incarnation of Tigress appeared in the live-action DC Universe / The CW series Stargirl (2020–2022), portrayed by Joy Osmanski.
+A teenage version of Artemis Crock appeared in Young Justice (2010–2022) as one of the main characters, voiced by Stephanie Lemelin.
+Her mother, a character inspired by Paula Brooks named Paula Nguyen, also appeared in the series, voiced by Kelly Hu.
+A character inspired by Artemis, named Evelyn Sharp, appeared as a supporting character in Arrow (2012–2020), portrayed by Madison McLaughlin.